yujunz/gitlab.com-runbooks/howto/alerts_manual.md

 fqdn                    sync.geo.gitlab.com
 mountpoint              /var/opt/gitlab
 ```
-* Set a duration and a comment for the silence
+* Set a duration, an owner and a comment.

 ## Tips and tricks